KRFOSS/kali-docs/development/kali-linux-arm-chroot/index.md

 ### Enable Cross-Compilation

-In order to enable the Linaro cross-compilation, you will need to set these environment variable at the beginning of every session.
+In order to enable the Linaro cross-compilation, you will need to set these environment variable at the beginning of every session:

 ```console
 kali@kali:~$ export ARCH=arm